-BEH is peer-reviewed international and open-access research journal.
+BEH is peer-reviewed international research journal.
 BEH covers a broad spectrum of issues related to business and economics at all levels of aggregation; encourages subjects meeting responses and challenges of market development at local, national and global dimensions.
 The primary version of the journal is the online version.

 OPEN ACCESS JOURNAL